Corded vs Cordless Angle Grinder: Power, Runtime & Best Use Cases

 Cordless Grinder Runtime: What to Expect?

 How long can you expect a cordless angle grinder to last on a single charge?
-Typically, you’ll get around 20 to 45 minutes, depending on the task’s intensity and your battery’s capacity.
-Light-duty tasks can stretch this runtime, while heavy grinding will drain the battery faster.
-To guarantee continuous work, consider having multiple battery packs ready.
+Many cordless grinders run about 20 to 45 minutes, depending on task load and battery capacity.
+Light tasks can stretch runtime, while heavy grinding drains the battery faster.

 Here’s a quick overview: